WildCodeSchool/2409-wns-rouge-hopin-go/README.md

 ## Deployment Workflow (CI/CD/Deployment)

+This section describes the full deployment pipeline, from code validation (CI) to automatic staging deployment and manual production deployment.

 ### 1. Continuous Integration (CI)

 The **CI (Continuous Integration)** pipeline runs automatically on each push to the `dev` and `main` branch: